 The Board will continue to develop resources and materials for individuals with disabilities and will annually assess the physical and programmatic accessibility of programs and services of all workforce centers operating in the local area as required by law in accordance with section 188 and applicable provisions of the Americans with Disabilities Act of 1990 (42 U.S.C.
-12101 et The Board has received waivers allowing continued use of two of the Workforce Solutions Career Centers that do not currently meet accessibility requirements.
-The Board will relocate workforce center services in the two counties to fully-accessible facilities upon expiration of leases at the two buildings in question.
-The remaining four career centers meet accessibility requirements.
+12101 et seq.).